 No. When the armpit incision is made, none of the deeper structures of the armpit are disturbed.
 The structures of the armpit including the nerves and the lymph nodes are not affected.

 The armpit incision is about 1 inch in length.
 Normally, it is barely seen and blends in with the natural creases of the armpit.
 Many patients believe that it heals better than the periareolar or crease incision.

 If a second surgery is necessary to adjust an implant, replace a leaking implant or correct a capsular contracture, this can be done through the original armpit incision.
 In rare or severe cases, a separate incision on the breast may have to be performed.

-In my practice, the most commonly requested incision is the armpit incision followed by the crease and periareolar incisions.
-I would have to say that the results with the armpit incision are excellent and patients are thrilled with the results.
+In Dr. Lo’s practice, the most commonly requested incision is the armpit incision followed by the crease and periareolar incision.
+The results with the armpit incision are excellent and patients are thrilled with the results.

 Ask your plastic surgeon.
 Not every plastic surgeon performs the armpit incision for breast enhancement.
 Transaxillary breast augmentation requires special training and expertise.
 Your plastic surgeon should be able to perform breast implants through a variety of incisions including the armpit, periareolar or crease incision to give you the most options and can recommend what is best for you.
 Dr. Lo has extensive experience with all three incisions and will provide his recommendations to you.

 Before choosing your plastic surgeon for breast augmentation, you should consider the following:

 - Is your surgeon certified by the American Board of Plastic Surgery (ABPS)?